rodralez/NaveGo/README.md

 An URL to NaveGo should be provided as the following cite:

 R. Gonzalez, C. Catania, and P. Dabove.
 NaveGo: An Open-Source MATLAB/GNU-Octave Toolbox for Processing Integrated Navigation Systems and Performing Inertial Sensors Profiling Analysis.
-Version 1.1.
+Version 1.2.
 URL: https://github.com/rodralez/NaveGo.
-DOI: doi.org/10.5281/zenodo.1464202.
-October 2018.
+DOI: 10.5281/zenodo.2536950.
+January 2019.

 ## Contributions